 Science Without Borders

-The 2011 meeting’s theme—Science Without Borders—integrated the practice of science, both in research and teaching, that uses multidisciplinary approaches to problem solving, crosses conventional borders, and takes into consideration the diversity of investigators and students.
-The program featured sessions with strong scientific content across many science and engineering fields.
+The theme — Science Without Borders — integrates the practice of science, both in research and teaching, that utilizes multidisciplinary approaches.
+It also takes into consideration the diversity of investigators and students.

 The program will highlight science and teaching that cross conventional borders or break out from silos as well as ground-breaking areas of research, new and exciting developments, and cross-cutting activities in support of science, technology, and education.
 Sessions will feature strong scientific content to illustrate the interface of different disciplines and will exemplify a multidisciplinary approach to problem solving.

 AAAS is the world’s largest general scientific society, and publisher of the journal, Science as well as Science Translational Medicine and Science Signaling.
 AAAS was founded in 1848, and includes some 262 affiliated societies and academies of science, serving 10 million individuals.
 Science has the largest paid circulation of any peer-reviewed general science journal in the world, with an estimated total readership of 1 million.
 The non-profit AAAS is open to all and fulfills its mission to “advance science and serve society” through initiatives in science policy; international programs; science education; and more.
 For the latest research news, log onto EurekAlert!, the premier science-news Web site, a service of AAAS.